When to Foam Roll

-- Be relaxed, keep your core engaged.
-You will be in difficult positions at times where your upper-body will be highly involved in stabilizing you.
+- Be relaxed, keep your core engaged by drawing your navel inward and breathe.
+You will be in difficult positions at times where your upper-body will be highly involved in bracing.
 If you feel fatigue or can’t hold your position, move on to the next area, then go back.
-Over time you will develop the necessary strength and technique for foam rolling, keep practicing.
+Over time you will develop the necessary strength and technique for foam rolling, just keep at it.

 - Keep more of your weight on the foam roller to be more effective.